DIY ROOF PAINTING VS USING A PROFESSIONAL

 FACTOR 3: FEAR

-This may sound simple, but while you may be ok climbing on the roof of a dry roof, how will you feel walking on a wet roof?
-Or one covered in paint?
-These things can give you a huge rush of adrenaline and cause you to fall.
-So one of the biggest benefits to using a pro vs DIY roof painting, is that you keep yourself safe.
-And can you put a price on your own safety?
+Walking on a dry roof is different from walking on a wet roof.
+It is different again when navigating safely on a while performing repairs or holding heavy equipment.
+These factors can contribute to a huge rush of adrenaline and cause you to fall.
+So one of the biggest benefits of using a professional vs DIY roof painting, is that you keep yourself safe.

 For more information on hiring a professional, see our article on accredited applicators.